Ivan011001/car-rental/README.md

 # Car Rental

 Welcome to our Car Rental App!
-This application allows users to easily find and rent a car, making the process quick and hassle-free.
+This application allows users to easily find and rent a car, making the process quick and hassle-free with the help of customizable search and favorites page

 ## Features